 Cleaning Flooded Carpet

-If you live in an area receiving a lot of rainfall and floods, possibilities are that you are a victim of a flooded house and / or flooded carpets.
+If you live in an area receiving a lot of rainfall and floods, possibilities are that you are a victim of a flooded house and / or flooded carpet.
 While there are individuals that spend thousands of dollars annually replacing their flooded carpets; unknown to them, is that they can easily restore the water-damaged carpets by themselves or have them professionally cleaned by specialists.

 Cleaning flooded carpet.